Quick Answer

 Consult a local real estate lawyer familiar with Nova Scotia tax sales.

-Account for legal fees, potential repairs, and carrying costs.
+Factor in legal fees, potential repairs, carrying costs, and transfer taxes.

 Site Visit

-Drive by and observe from public areas to assess condition.
+Drive by and observe from public areas to assess the property's condition.

 Related Guides